ipuhakka/BetAI/Documentation/BetAI.md

 #### Reporting data
 1. Each generation of nodes is written as json file with name genX.json, where X is the current generation.
 -Done.

+2. Once a new generation of nodes has been created, it is written into *BetAI\Files\savefile\genX.json*.
+This file is overwritten once generation has been evaluated.

+3. After a generation has been evaluated, results are logged to console:
+Worst fitness, average fitness, and maximum fitness are logged to screen.
+These are also logged to file *BetAI\Files\savefile\log.txt*.

+#### Loading data
+If the file that was given as argument to start the program was an existing one, most previous generation is loaded to memory.

+1. Most previous generation is loaded into memory.